tosdr/tosback-versions/Marco Polo/Privacy Policy.md

 If you subscribe to a Channels group, the Channels leader and other members will also receive any other personal information you choose to share with the group.

-To be a Channels member, you need to provide a valid credit card number, expiration date, CCV, and billing zipcode.
+To be a Channels member, you pay the subscription fee directly to the Channels leader or through Joya.
+If through Joya, you need to provide a valid credit card number, expiration date, CCV, and billing zipcode.
 This data is directly processed by Stripe and only the last four digits of the credit card number and billing zip code are made available to Joya and the group leader.
 Although we receive the last four digits of Channels members’ credit card number, we do not store it.
 Also, although Channels leaders may also see the last four digits of members’ credit card number, they are contractually obligated to not share or otherwise use that information.
 For more information about how Stripe will use this information, please visit Stripe’s privacy policy at [https://stripe.com/privacy-center/legal](https://stripe.com/privacy-center/legal).

 #### [](#3-user-support)3\.
 User Support